weaveworks/kubernetes-ami/README.md

       ParameterKey=KubeCommunityAMI,ParameterValue=ami-847efbe4
 ```

-By defualt a 3-node cluster will be deployed, which takes a few minutes...
+By default a 3-node cluster will be deployed, which takes a few minutes...
 You can run the following command to check the status of the stack.

 ```